luumsk/NSU_ML/README.md

 - **Lectures**: Slides and notes for each topic covered in the course.
 - **Labs**: Jupyter notebooks and exercises for hands-on practice.
-- **Assignments**: Weekly assignments for reinforcing the learned concepts.
-- **Projects**: Guidelines and examples for the final project.
 - **Resources**: Additional reading materials, research papers, and references.

 ## 🚀 Getting Started